edwintenkorang/Transformer-Inter-turn-Fault-Detection/README.md

      pip install -r requirements.txt
      ```

+3. Edit the code to change the directory locations for saving and retrieving scalogram images.

-3. Generate and process fault data using MATLAB scripts in the "Fault Generation" folder.
+4. Generate and process fault data using MATLAB scripts in the "Fault Generation" folder.

-4. Prepare the dataset using `dataset_preparation.py`.
+5. Prepare the dataset using `dataset_preparation.py`.
 This script will create a .npz file containing your dataset.

-5. Train and test the CNN model by using `predictor.py`.
+6. Train and test the CNN model by using `predictor.py`.
 Adjust the model parameters as needed for your specific use case.

-6. Analyze the results and use the model for transformer inter-turn fault detection.
+7. Analyze the results and use the model for transformer inter-turn fault detection.

 ## Conclusion

-This project provides a comprehensive solution for transformer inter-turn fault detection using machine learning and artificial intelligence techniques.
-The combination of fault generation, data preprocessing, and CNN-based prediction enables accurate detection of fault severity and location, contributing to transformer maintenance and reliability.
+This project provides a comprehensive solution for transformer inter-turn fault detection using deep learning.
+The combination of fault generation, data preprocessing, and CNN-based prediction enables accurate detection of fault severity and location.
 '''

 # run if this is the main file